-The pain is likely due to a kidney problem if you also have the following symptoms:
+The pain is likely from a kidney problem if you also have the following symptoms:

-You should call your doctor right away if you’re experiencing any of the above symptoms along with prolonged flank pain.
+Get medical care right away if you’re experiencing any of the above symptoms with prolonged flank pain.

 Symptoms of dehydration

-You should also seek immediate medical care if you’re experiencing persistent pain along with these symptoms of dehydration:
+Also seek immediate medical care if you’re experiencing persistent pain with these symptoms of dehydration:

 - extreme thirst